Mingkai14/DDGWizard/README.md

 Additionally, we provided a script to assist users with requirements of virtual screening for saturation mutagenesis or full-site saturation mutagenesis.

-The usages of these parts:
+The usages of these parts are:

 # A. Prediction Part